unchil/ComposeDataGrid/README.md

   - Pagination Control: Navigation controls to change page size and move to the first, previous, next, or last page.
 - User Feedback: Provides intuitive feedback via a `Snackbar` for events like data filtering or page size changes.
 - ️Deep Customization: Configure grid options like row number and column header visibility, column titles, and page size items using the `Un7KCMPDataGridConfig` object.
-- Theming: Easily customize the colors of the header, data rows, and content to match your app's theme.
+- Theming: Easily customize the colors of the header, data rows (including separate colors for odd/even rows), and content to match your app's theme.

 ###  Advanced Filtering